 * Please let us know if you are bringing your dog when you book a room.

-Functions & events / Covid restrictions
+Functions & events

-We can offer small gatherings (around 40 people), if you'd like to organise or book us as a venue, please contact us for more information.
+We can also offer small gatherings (around 40 people), if you'd like to organise or book us as a venue, please contact us for more information.

 Planning a wedding?

 We have successfully held many wedding receptions at our hotel.
 If you're planning on booking a wedding with us, please don't hesitate to contact us to see what we can do for you.

 We do not offer a set choice of function menus, preferring to tailor your event to your specific requirements.
 Catering for your event can be as simple as soup and sandwiches or canapes and fizz, all the way through finger or fork buffets to full scale sit-down 4 course dinners.